 Some couples put off a divorce.
 People often wait until the kids grow up and leave home before ending a marriage.
 Others hang in until they hit a certain milestone so particular retirement benefits kick in.

-These are just a couple of common reasons why gray divorce has grown in recent years.
-Again, no two divorces are ever exactly the same.
-Motives differ from one case to the next, but frequently repeated themes often appear.
-Similarly, there are a number of recurring issues to be aware of when divorcing later in life.
+These are a few common reasons why gray divorce has grown recently.
+Again, no two divorces are ever the same.
+Motives differ from one case to the next but frequently repeated themes often appear.
+Similarly, there are recurring issues to be aware of when divorcing later in life.

 Related Reading: Dividing Pensions During Divorce